dfinity/bitcoin-canister/INTERFACE_SPECIFICATION.md

 ### `get_config`

-This method returns the current configuration of the Bitcoin canister.
+This endpoint returns the current configuration of the Bitcoin canister.
 It specifies the following parameters:

 * `stability_threshold`: This is the threshold that defines the level of "difficulty-based stability" that a Bitcoin block before it is considered stable.
 When a block becomes stable, its transactions are applied to the UTXO set.
 Subsequently, the block can be discarded to free up memory.
 Details about the stability mechanism can be found on the Bitcoin integration [wiki page](https://wiki.internetcomputer.org/wiki/Bitcoin_Integration) under "Fork Resolution".